Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Introduction

-Very similar to this cold-atom experiment we consider a chain attached to two unequal Markovian reservoirs at its boundaries providing continuous incoherent driving, along with local dephasing noise along its extension (see \fir{fig1})~\cite{benenti09a,benenti09b,prosen11a,znidaric11b}.
-The transport properties of the chain are then found by computing the current-driving characteristics of its non-equilibrium stationary state (NESS).
-Being a one-dimensional and homogeneous chain, previously studied single-particle interference effects originating from geometry or disorder are absent \cite{caruso09,rebentrost09,znidaric10b}.
-Surprisingly, we show that dephasing-enhanced transport nonetheless emerges so long as the interactions are strong enough.
-In this regime the NESS forms a cooperative many-body quantum state with a long-ranged domain of particles pinned to one boundary strongly suppressing the current, analogous to a Coulomb or Pauli blockade insulator \cite{benenti09b}.
-Even a small dephasing rate induces incoherent transitions between this bound state, preferentially occupied by the driving, and bands of mobile scattering states.
-This effect significantly enhances transport, most especially for regimes where the current is otherwise vanishingly small.
-We isolate the essential conditions for enhancement and demonstrate its generality beyond the integrable system considered.
-Furthermore, the mechanism described helps explain recent experimental results with cold-atoms where the expansion of a strongly-interacting atomic gas was found to be slow in the absence of noise and substantially increased once noise was added~\cite{errico12}.
+Very similar to these cold-atom experiments, we consider a chain attached to two unequal Markovian reservoirs at its boundaries providing continuous incoherent driving, along with local dephasing noise along its extension (see \fir{fig1})~\cite{benenti09a,benenti09b,prosen11a,znidaric11b}.
+We then compute the current-driving characteristics of its non-equilibrium stationary state (NESS).
+Being a homogeneous chain with transport from end to end, previously studied single-particle interference effects originating from geometry or disorder are absent~\cite{caruso09,rebentrost09,znidaric10b,kassal12}.
+Interestingly, we show that dephasing-enhanced transport nonetheless emerges so long as the interactions are strong enough.
+In this regime and at maximal driving, the NESS forms a cooperative many-body quantum state possessing a long-ranged domain of particles pinned to one boundary strongly suppressing the current, analogous to a Coulomb or Pauli blockade insulator~\cite{benenti09b}.
+Dephasing induces incoherent transitions out of this bound state establishing a current in a regime that would otherwise be insulating.
+We illustrate this mechanism in a simple toy model, in which we isolate the essential conditions for the emergence of the effect.
+Surprisingly, a large current enhancement is predicted to exist in any long and finite chain even for weak driving, where the transport is diffusive in the absence of noise.
+We also observe that the transport enhancement is a signature of an underlying non-equilibrium phase transition, and demonstrate its generality beyond the integrable system considered.

+The paper is organized as follows.
+In Section \ref{model} we describe the system to be studied.
+In Section \ref{enhancement} we show the existence of dephasing-assisted transport for strong interactions, which contrasts with the transport degradation at weak interactions.
+The mechanism behind this non-equilibrium phenomenon is explained in Section \ref{mechanism}.
+An illustrative toy model containing the basic features for the effect to emerge is described in Section \ref{toy}.
+The signatures of a non-equilibrium phase transition between the two transport regimes, revealed by the existence of an optimal dephasing rate and the correlations through the system, are presented in Section \ref{phase}.
+We also show in this Section that this transition remains even if the integrability of the model is broken.
+Finally, in Section \ref{conclu} we discuss the conclusions of our work.